 The EQC marks a new chapter for Mercedes-Benz as the company plans to invest more than €10 billion towards the development of new models under the ‘EQ’ brand.
 Speaking of which, the ‘EQ’ stands for Electric Intelligence which according to the company, is also derived from “Emotion” and “Intelligence”.

 The C in the EQC suggests that this is an electric equivalent of the GLC, in terms of size.
-If you’re interested to know, the EQC measures 4,761 mm long, 2,096 mm wide (with mirrors) and 1,624 mm tall.
+If you’re interested to know the numbers, the EQC measures 4,761 mm long, 2,096 mm wide (with mirrors) and 1,624 mm tall.
 Wheelbase measures 2,873 mm.

-Unlike the exteriors, the difference in interiors are subtle.
-However, there are EQ specific design touches, such as the key-shaped air vents which are finished in rose gold.
-The Mercedes-Benz User Experience or MBUX for short, which made its debut in the new A-Class, is present here too (2 x 10.25-inch as standard).
+Unlike the exterior, the differences in the interior are subtle.
+However, there are EQ-specific design touches, such as the key-shaped air vents which are finished in rose gold.
+The Mercedes-Benz User Experience or ‘MBUX’ for short, which made its debut in the new A-Class, is present here too (2 x 10.25-inch as standard).

 There’ll be AMG Line packages too for the exterior and interiors, which includes AMG-specific radiator grille and mirror housings, AMG wheel designs, AMG flat-bottom steering wheel, sporty pedals, carbon fibre trims and Artico man-made leather upholstery.

-Which pretty much brings us to the business end.
+Which pretty much brings us to the business end of the story.
 As we can see in the picture above, the EQC is powered by two electric motors, one at each axle, forming an all-wheel drive.
-The total output is 300 kW or 408 hp, and 765 Nm of torque.
-The electric crossover can accelerate from 0-100 km/h in 5.1 seconds, and the top speed is limited to 180 km/h.
+The total output is 300 kW (408 hp) and 765 Nm (564 lb-ft) of torque.
+The all-electric crossover is claimed to accelerate from 0-100 km/h (62 mph) in 5.1 seconds and on to a limited top speed of 180 km/h (112 mph).

-The neatly integrated 80 kWh lithium-ion battery pack is good for a range of over 450 km, as per NEDC.
+The neatly integrated 80 kWh lithium-ion battery pack is good for a range of over 450 km (279 mi) as per NEDC.
 The battery pack in the vehicle floor consists of 384 cells in total, with a modular design.
-As for the charging times, up to 80% charge can be achieved in about 40 minutes, depending on the available infrastructure and so on.
+As for the charging times, up to 80% charge can be achieved in about 40 minutes, apparently, depending on the available infrastructure and so on.

 The EQC also offers manual selection of braking recuperation where the D – – (minus minus) mode according to the company, is almost a one-pedal driving experience.

 The batteries are produced by Daimler’s wholly-owned subsidiary Deutsche Accumotive in Germany.
-The battery pack weighs around 650 kg.
+The battery pack weighs around 650 kg (1,433 lbs).